lukeshay/astro-aws/apps/docs/src/content/docs/guides/01-getting-started.md

 Astro AWS is an [Astro](https://astro.build/) SSR adapter and constructs for deploying your Astro application to AWS.

+> **IMPORTANT NOTE:** These packages only provide the bare minimum AWS CDK configuration to get your application running.
+Everything that does not need to be configured uses the default values AWS provides.

 ## Start your first Astro project

 Create a new Astro project using the `create-astro` CLI then add the Astro AWS adapter.